home | about us

 Read 1 John 4:7-11

 The point is plain, we should love one another because God loved us first.
 Love is talked about over 500 times in Scripture.
-It’s talked about the most concerning God’s love for man.
+It’s talked about the most concerning God’s Love for man.
 But the love we should have for one another is a common usage as well.

 Read John 13:34-35